bianicoletti/miRHeat/docs/reference/parse_file.md

 - file:

-  Path para o arquivo de entrada.
+  Path to the input file.

 - pattern:

-  String.
-Padrao regex para detectar inicio de bloco (default '^.\*\_UTR\_.\*').
+  Character string.
+Regular expression pattern used to detect the beginning of a block (default: '^.\*\_UTR\_.\*').

 - guess_tabular:

   Logical.
-Se TRUE, tenta detectar automaticamente se o arquivo e tabular.
+If TRUE, the function attempts to automatically detect whether the file is tabular.

 - mirna_col:

   Optional character.
-Nome da coluna que contem miRNAs (aplica-se a arquivos tabulares).
+Name of the column containing miRNAs (applies to tabular files).

 - target_col:

   Optional character.
-Nome da coluna que contem targets/genes (aplica-se a arquivos tabulares).
+Name of the column containing targets/genes (applies to tabular files).

 ## Value

-Um data.frame com colunas extraidas (miRNA, target, gene, utr e quaisquer valores numericos detectados).
+A data.frame containing the extracted columns (miRNA, target, gene, utr, and any detected numeric values).

 ## Details

-Para arquivos tabulares, tenta detectar colunas de miRNA e target automaticamente.
+For tabular files, the function attempts to automatically detect miRNA and target columns.

 ## Examples